Edward Docx: Newspaper, radio and television work

-Docx reviews contemporary fiction for the Guardian.
+Docx reviews contemporary fiction for The Guardian.
 He has also worked extensively on television and radio.
 He presented his own show for BBC Television and BBC Radio.
 He has written widely on the cultural importance of literature and is a regular teacher of the Guardian's Masterclass series on fiction.

 Politics

-Docx campaigned publicly for the UK to remain in the European Union.
+During the leadup to the 2016 Brexit vote, Docx campaigned publicly for the UK to remain in the European Union.